reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 The three reasons that the current state of deep learning is called "revolution" are:

 1. Simplicity - No need to use feature engineering.
 Can make a model with a few Tensor operation and train it with end-to-end
-2. Expandability -
+2. Expandability - Deep learning is easily parallelized in GPU or TPU, so takes advantage of Moore's Law.
-3. Utility & Reusability
+3. Utility & Reusability -